lauracristian/nc-portfolio/README.md

 ## Before you start

+This project uses

+1. pg
+2. pg-format
+3. dotenv
+4. jest
+5. jest sorted
+6. supertest
+7. express
+8. nodemon

-This project uses pg, pg-format, dotenv and jest, so you need to install all the dependencies.
+Run the following command in your terminal to install all the dependencies.

 ```sh
 npm install